qgis/QGIS-Documentation/source/docs/user_manual/appendices/appendices.rst

 .. index:: QLR
 .. _qgislayerdefinitionfile:

-The QGIS Layer Definition file - QLR
+QLR - The QGIS Layer Definition file
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-A Layer Definition file (QLR) contains the layer source pointer and style information.
+A Layer Definition file (QLR) is an XML file that contains a pointer to the layer data source in addition to style information for the layer.

 The use case for this file is simple: To have a single file for opening a data source and bringing in all the related style